This is the home of the Newmarket Camera Club.

 We meet monthly, fourth Tuesday of the month, in Hall #2 of the Newmarket Community Center at 200 Doug Duncan Drive in Newmarket.
 Meetings run from 6:30p0m to 9:30pm.

-Every meeting ends with a member photo review.
-Each month, themes are assigned, members submit images and then we review the submissions at the meeting.
-Unlike EVERY other club I've attended our reviews are positive affairs.
+Every meeting ends with a member photo show.
+Each month, themes are assigned, members submit images and then we share the submissions at the meeting.
+Unlike EVERY other club I've attended our shows are positive affairs.
 Criticisms of work are not permitted and know-it-alls and other ne'er-do-wells are not welcome.

 Every meeting has at least one training subject, sometimes more.
 While we understand that every topic may not appeal to every member, we do try to cover topics that will be of interest, and we are open to suggestions.